 I loved how the story shows Itami trying to make the right decision.
-He tried talking to Yanagida.
-He talked to the base psychologist to see if revenge might actually help Tuka heal.
-He stuck to his guns on not wanting to bring his people into what amounted to a personal quest.
+He tried talking to Yanagida. and he talked to the base psychologist to see if revenge might actually help Tuka heal.
+Itami stuck to his guns on not wanting to bring his people into what amounted to a personal quest.

 The scene with Duran showed how well he was adjusting to life at Alnus.
 I thought the advice he gave Itami bordered on fatherly.
 Duran struck me as a good leader.
 It’s good to see him having a life beyond the trap the empire set for him and his people.

 Yanagida was furious that Itami jumped out of the helicopter.
 Not because he had decided to go after the fire dragon.
 But because he had done so in the middle of an operation, which meant Yanagida would have a lot more paperwork.
 Military humor amuses me!

 Rory Is a Delightful Character

 I think the scene where Itami asks Rory to go with him to take on the dragon is among my favorite of the whole series.
 Her range of expressions never fails to delight me.
 Plus, she seemed to be genuinely excited by the prospect of taking on a fire dragon.

 In the next scene, Itami’s arm is bandaged where Rory bit him.
 Cool detail!